adilima/minimalist/README.md

 # Minimalist

-a minimal set of file needed to create android project
+A minimal set of file needed to create android project

 ## Purpose